 Review the Communities of Practice (CoP) available on the NKC.

 Select a CoP in an area of interest to you.
-(It may be necessary to become a member of the CoP to view the information if material is there.)
+(It may be necessary to become a member of the CoP to view the information if Controlled Unclassified Information (CUI) material is there.)

 Review the documents posted in that CoP.